Shear Is Not Always Simple: Rate-Dependent Effects of Flow Type on Granular Rheology

-To maintain a target pressure of $P_T = 10^{-5} k/a$, we used a Berendsen barostat which applies a volumetric strain by isotropically expanding or contracting the box \cite{Berendsen1984}.
-The length $L$ of each box vector evolved according to the equation
+To maintain a target pressure of $P_T = 10^{-5} k/a$, a Berendsen barostat was used to isotropically expand or contract the simulation cell \cite{Berendsen1984}.
+The length $L$ of each side of the cell evolved according to